-Could a caftan be the answer to my quest?
+However, could the answer be as simple as a flowy, fashionable caftan?
 According to Vogue, a caftan, believed to have its origins in ancient Mesopotamia, “has become the catchall term in fashion for any kind of loose-fitting robe or tunic.
 [Strictly speaking] a true kaftan is a narrow cut, long robe with full sleeves, either with a deep open neck or fully open to the floor.”

-Lately, that loose, flowy dress in a variety of lengths and styles, has seen a renaissance.
-Popular in the 1960s, the garment has been worn by the likes of Grace Kelly (who favored Pucci with matching turbans), Jacqueline Kennedy Onassis, Lee Radziwill and socialite Talitha Getty, famous for her boho-inspired clothing.
+In the recent past, the loose, flowy dress (in a variety of lengths and styles) has seen a renaissance.
+Popular in the 1960s, the garment has been worn by the likes of Grace Kelly (who favored Pucci with matching turbans), Jacqueline Kennedy Onassis, Lee Radziwill, and socialite Talitha Getty who is famous for her boho-inspired clothing.
 Search for “caftan” on fashion sites like Neiman Marcus, and you’ll get several pages of results showing options in various lengths, colors, and fabrics.

 So, forewarned is forearmed.
-If you’re 5 feet 2 inches, think shorter lengths and shorter sleeves, like one from Pippa Holt (expensive, alas, yes) or for more of a tunic, one from Tory Burch.
+If you’re 5 feet 2 inches, think shorter lengths and shorter sleeves, like one from Pippa Holt (expensive, alas, yes).
+Or consider more of a tunic style, like one from Tory Burch.
 If you like the coverage, pair a short style with a pair of slim pants.
-Balance a flowy top with trim legs to create a chic look for any occasion.
+You can balance a flowy top with trim legs to create a chic look for any occasion.
 And even if you’re not vertically challenged, leave some ankle showing so you aren’t completely covered, and your outfit still has a summer feel.
-If you have a long frame, side slits can break up a long shape are your friend.
-Prints or patterns add impact but beware of beading.
+If you have a long frame, side slits can break up a monotonous look, and prints or patterns can add an impact (but beware of beading).